 Iconic summer destination, Shenandoah Acres Family Campground, invites the Valley community for an off-season dip in the lake to benefit your local independent living center, VAIL.
-The 2017 VAIL Arctic Dip will be held Saturday February 18th.
+The 2018 4th Annual VAIL Arctic Dip will be held Saturday February 17th.
 Participant and Team check-in will begin at 1pm.

 Join the Facebook Arctic Dip page for updates and to share your goal with supporters!

 § Wear your swimsuit under the clothes you wear to the event – then you don’t have to change into it just to change right back out of it.

 § Choose your post-dip clothing with simplicity in mind – you will be cold and possibly numb, so loose-fitting, easy-on clothes without a lot of snaps, zippers, or buttons are best.

 § Bring a loose pair of shoes to wear after the dip – something that will slip on easily and doesn’t have tricky laces.

 § Take a dip with friends!
 It’s more FUN!

 § Dive in – this is a safety regulation and will be enforced by event staff!

 § Feel pressured to fully submerge in the water – we recommend you do not go into the water above your abdomen.
 The water is cold (it is February after all!) and will take your breath away.